bhklab/readii_2_roqc/docs/devnotes/katy_notes.md

 - [X] Josh liked the new abstract figure more
 - [ ] Get p-value calculation code from Caryn
-- [ ] Save out bootstrap hazards so they don't get recalculated
+- [X] Save out bootstrap c-indices so they don't get recalculated
 - [ ] Keep the diagonal self-correlation plots, will go in supplemental
 - [ ] Calculate and plot average correlations between clusters of features (shape vs. first order)
 - [ ] Hierarchical clustering between the feature class clusters